03 9792 2350

 How to Choose Your First Water Jetter

 You’ve made the wise decision to invest in your first water jetter—a choice that should both save and make you money, as well as spare you the wasted time and effort that comes with older drain-clearing technology.
 Opting for a high pressure water jet cleaner (commonly called a jetter) is an easy choice, but selecting the right one takes a bit more thought.
+Choosing the right jetter for your needs can feel overwhelming, especially when deciding between electric vs petrol pressure washers, which both have advantages.
 So, where do you start?

 Type of Job